AnyChart/AnyChart-NodeJS/README.md

 Name | Type | Description
 --- | --- | ---
-`target` | SVG string, Chart or Stage instance | Instance of what to export.
+`target` | SVG string, a chart or a stage instance | Object to be exported.
 `outputType` | string | Output type, possible values are: svg, jpg, png.

 **Returns:**